 Dan is supported by a top team of Associates from across the sector, all of whom bring unique skills and expertise, be it financial, operational, regulatory, political or European.
 Associates of this calibre provide an unprecedented resource which will enrich our industry reports and bespoke offerings for your business.

 Future Energy Strategies Advisory Board

-Peter Atherton – Peter Atherton, a utility analyst of many years standing and was for the last few years, head of European Utility Sector Research at Citi.
+Peter Atherton – Peter Atherton is a utility analyst of many years standing.
+He is currently active with Cornwall Insight and an Associate with FTI Consulting.
+Before he worked as head of European Utility Sector Research at Citi, for Liberum Capital and Jefferies.
 Peter is regularly sought out for analysis by the media and industry and has been called to give evidence to the House of Commons Energy and Climate Change Committee and the Scottish Parliament’s Economy, Energy and Tourism Committee.
 In 2012, Peter gave the FES 2012 annual lecture on Utility Finance in the 2010s.